EmilyEmmi/MarioHunt/wiki/faq.md

 You can suggest features by dming me or asking me in-game.
 You could also try asking the other devs, but please don't overdo it.

+## How do I change the setting for [thing]?
+You can do /mh or /mh help to look through the commands, which allow changing many settings, including the time MiniHunt lasts, how many lives Runners start with, and more.

 ## Could you make this compatible with [mod]?
 Again, if I think I can.
 Most mods should already have compatibility.